Home › Business Deductions › Car Depreciation Tax

 What is a car depreciation tax benefit?

 Some tax deductions seem obvious to most of us, like when you donate to a charity and you can write the amount of that donation off from your taxable income at the end of the year.
-But it seems a lesser-known fact that auto depreciation can be written off from your taxes if you own the vehicle you use for your business as a freelancer or self-employed individual.
+But it seems a lesser-known fact that auto depreciation can be written off from your self-employment taxes if you own the vehicle you use for your business as a freelancer.
 The idea here is to spread the cost of the car, as a tax-deductible expense, out over the whole of its useful life, rather than writing off the sale of the car from your taxes in one go.
 This way, if the car has different owners over the course of its useful life, everyone gets a piece of the car depreciation tax value in the form of a deduction.
 And you can take that deduction in two ways.

 The standard mileage deduction